 3. Rebalance your portfolio.
 Add up the investments in different categories across your plans.
 You might have, for instance, $150,000 in stock mutual funds, including $75,000 in a 401(k) from your current job and $75,000 in a 401(k) from your previous job.
 You might have $25,000 in bond funds in your 401(k) and $25,000 in bond funds in a Roth IRA you opened a few years ago.

-Determine your asset allocation: In our hypothetical case, it is 75 percent stocks and 25 percent bonds.
-The recent increase in stock prices might mean that you have too much money in stocks, which could leave you vulnerable to a sudden decline in the market.
+Determine your asset allocation: In our hypothetical case, it is 75% stocks and 25% bonds.
+An increase in stock prices might mean that you have too much money in stocks, which could leave you vulnerable to a sudden decline in the market.

-Remember this: The stock market is flying high now, but it took about five years to recover from the 2007-08 Great Recession.
+Remember this: It took about five years to recover from the 2007-08 Great Recession.
 Some people who were heavily invested in stocks and had planned to retire shortly after the crash were in trouble.

 You can take care of an out-of-balance portfolio with a quick call to your personal financial advisor, or the advisor or financial institution that works with your 401(k).

 4. Check on the fees.
 You can’t control the market, but you can control how much you’re paying in fees.
-In your 401(k), look for fees of less than 1 percent total on your investments, including the amount you’re paying for your funds (the average for mutual funds has fallen to about .6 percent annually), plus the amount of administrative fees you are paying to have a 401(k) at all.
-By law, your HR department should be able to tell you how much you’re paying.
+In your 401(k), look for fees of less than 1% total on your investments, including the amount you’re paying for your funds (the average for mutual funds has fallen to about 0.6% annually), plus the amount of administrative fees you are paying to have a 401(k) at all.
+By law, your human resources department should be able to tell you how much you’re paying.